just1yaroslav/go_book_webapp/README.md

-# go_book_webapp
+# A web application on Golang for the sale of books
-This is a web application that presents an online store with books.
-Implementation of the backend and frontend parts for this project using the GO programming language
+This is the implementation of a project that is a web application that is an online store for the online sale of books.
+For the implementation of this project, the Golang programming language and its capabilities for the implementation of tasks will be used